Blog

 Machine learning models can take a look at what you currently have in stock, how it’s selling, and make predictive assumptions about the future.
 For example, if a certain item sells well during holiday time, this will show up in your data.

-This allows you to optimize the stock in your warehouse, but not only that.
-You can also improve your product delivery and customer service, as you’ll know what items are popular and at which times.
+This allows you to optimize the stock in your warehouse, but also improve your product delivery and customer satisfaction, as you’ll know what items are popular and at which times.

 Provide a superior customer experience to your online shoppers by using AI to analyze their behavior on your website.
-Take a look at things such as:
+Take a look at customer data such as:

 • what pages they visited